calliope-project/calliope/docs/creating/yaml.md

 ### Overriding one file with another

-Generally, if an the imported file and the current file define the same option, Calliope will raise an exception.
+Generally, if the imported file and the current file define the same option, Calliope will raise an exception.

 However, you can define `overrides` which you can then reference when loading your Calliope model (see [Scenarios and overrides](scenarios.md)).
 These `override` settings will override any data that match the same name and will add new data if it wasn't already there.